-This tip sheet is for employers and employees who are working or staying at work camps.
-It provides an overview of recommended controls to help reduce the risk of exposure to COVID-19.
-Additional controls will also be required depending on the specific work camp and the types of activities performed by employees.
+This tip sheet is for employers of workers who are working or staying at work camps.
+It provides an overview of potential workplace hazards and risks due to COVID-19 and recommends control measures.
+Additional controls may also be required depending on the specific work camp and the types of activities performed by employees.

 Work camps are accommodations provided to employees who work in mining, logging, tree planting, construction, drilling, forest firefighting, resource exploration or a similar industry.
 They are often located in remote areas.

 Person-to-person interactions are longer and more frequent, especially when less than 2 metres apart.

 Exposed to respiratory particles that contain the coronavirus (e.g., released by infected people when they speak, cough, sneeze, etc.).

 People have inadequate hand hygiene, respiratory etiquette, or access to cleaning facilities and products.

 There are many local community COVID-19 cases or hospitalizations.

 COVID-19 variants that have a higher transmission rate are present.

 Risk of transmission increases when several of these risk factors occur at the same time.
 Consider all possible COVID-19 exposure scenarios in your setting and perform a COVID-19 risk assessment.
 Develop or use an existing risk assessment checklist to document and evaluate all work setting characteristics, activities, and job roles.
 Conduct separate risk assessments for each facility to account for differences between sites.

 Sample questions to ask during a COVID-19 risk assessment: